Shreyas-ITB/VerusESP32-PriceTicker/README.md

 ## Wiring Diagram

 ![circuitdiagram](./Assets/circuit_diagram.jpg)
-You can add the lights to know when the price is dropped or increased.
+\nYou can add the lights to know when the price is dropped or increased.

 ## Images